Use any of these functions to quickly clean columns in your data set. Use clean()

 :

-Use parameter levels
+Use argument levels

 to set new factor levels.
-They can be case-insensitive regular expressions to match existing values of x
+They can be named case-insensitive regular expressions to match existing values of x

 .
 For matching, new values for levels